chrismeunier/begone-swiss-spam-blacklist/README.md

 Lists for blocking spam calls in Switzerland using the Begone app

 On iOS it is possible to use the [app Begone](https://apps.apple.com/ch/app/begone-blocage-spam-appel/id1596818195) to block phone numbers.
-It also offers the option to block whole ranges of numbers.
+It also offers the option to block ranges of phone numbers.

 ## Lists and sources